elastic/enterprise-search-network-drive-connector/README.md

 #### `client_machine.name` (required)

-The client machine name can be a random client name within 15 chars.
+The client machine name can be a random client name of up to 15 characters.

 ```yaml
 client_machine.name: 'Workplace'